 If you don’t have Prosecco you can substitute any other sparkling wine.

 For example, you can use sparkling wine made in California, Cava which is sparkling wine from Spain, Moscato (a sweeter Italian sparkling wine), Champagne from France, etc.

 Yes!
 While you can sometimes buy flavorings or extracts that taste like different alcohols, I prefer to use the real thing.
-I used about 5 tsp of Prosecco to get the flavor I wanted.
+I used about 5 teaspoon of Prosecco to get the flavor I wanted.

 And while they are easy enough to make all the time, these are best kept as a special occasion dessert to bring out to impress your guests.

 These fun Prosecco Cupcakes with Prosecco Buttercream are my go-to dessert for parties and celebrations!
 They’re a real showstopper!